 But why is this a fit for The Tempest, in particular?
 Apart from the instant freedom afforded by the fantasy setting, John saw this play’s “humanist misanthrope” protagonist as an alter-ego of steampunk idol Nikola Tesla – a man who loved wisdom, creativity and humankind, but struggled to relate to individuals.
 Dominic McDonald’s Prospero was re-imagined here in a makeshift lab full of electrical experiments and quirky inventions that kept him in touch, at the right level of distance, from all that was going on within his isolated domain.

-I am posting about this now because film of the full production has just been made available on Vimeo, with free access, which is a wonderful opportunity for fans of the play.
-[The Tempest, Steampunked] The usual caveats apply about stage productions watched on video, but it’s properly edited and not fixed camera, so it translates better than most.
+I am posting about this now because film of the full production is now available on Vimeo, with free access, which is a wonderful opportunity for fans of the play.
+The usual caveats apply about stage productions watched on video, but it’s properly edited and not fixed camera, so it translates better than most.
 I highly recommend it as an education resource, not only for the fine delivery of the text, but as a way to show students how Shakespeare can be thrown into all kinds of settings the playwright could not have anticipated, and yet still make sense.
 Make even more sense, in fact.

 I was the Dramaturg on this production.
 It was such a pleasure to work in a situation where the quality of what was being produced was so high.
 This wasn’t empty showiness, great care was taken with the transmission of the text.
 I have been to many shows which were funded much more extravagantly and yet showed nothing like the same level of clarity or artistry.

 To get a fuller sense of the ideas behind the concept and the connections the Director was making, here is a conversation I had with John about steampunk in general and this production in particular: